ZhepeiWang/Root-Finder/README.md

 # Root-Finder
 __Root-Finder__ is a header-only univariate polynomial solver, which finds/counts all REAL roots of any polynomial inside a given interval.
+(Please use the up-to-date master branch.)

 # Feature